 What is an affordable gift I could give my students at the recital?

 Never fear, I have the answer you’ve been looking for!
 Here’s a fun and simple idea that’s easy to create, very affordable, and looks amazing.
-I made these gifts for the first time in 2015, and I couldn’t have been more pleased with the results!
+I made these gifts for the first time several years ago, and I couldn’t have been more pleased with the results!
 Drum roll please…

 Ta-Da!
 I was so excited to give all of my students a personalized word cloud/word art gift at our end-of-the-year recital!
 PS: My Skype student had her word art gift, award certificate, and recital participation certificate too, but she didn’t hold them up for the photo 😊 Here’s a closeup of one student’s word art.
 This student is currently majoring in music, so I chose her university colors for her word art gift.